Is Immortality Achievable?

 A star system will be employed showing which ‘Supports’, as I shall call them, are the most beneficial.
 Rated one to five stars.
 You will perhaps notice that I use the phrase ‘ceteris paribus’.
 It means ‘other things being equal’.
 If your health is very frail then even if you say drank copious amounts of coffee and had a marvelous diet, you may still not live for very long.
 Obviously because ‘other things’ were not equal.

-Remember that to live long, you must apply yourself early.
+Remember that to live long, you must apply yourself early – however, I suspect that this does not necessarily apply to Metformin, please read more below.
 Suppose you followed a lifestyle where you limited your calorie intake.
 To earn the full 15 years bonus, you would have to maintain it for 40 years.
 If you had maintained the regime for say 20 years, quite clearly this would give you 50%, or 7.5 years bonus.
 But once this lifestyle becomes the norm for you, then surely it would never be an encumbrance.

 You will notice too that I shall avoid the question of smoking.
 The essay is more about ‘proper doing’ and less of ‘not doing’.
 You will probably die young if you smoke just as you will probably die young if you used opioids.
 Quod est est. But then, what if you had smoked but have now ceased – what then?
 Well it has been reported that very quickly you will see benefits.
 Ie twelve hours after giving up, most of the nicotine would have left your body.
 But your habit will have done damage – it is estimated that only after 15 years, will your level of risk be about the same as that of a non-smoker.